cs1302uga/cs1302-minesweeper-alpha/README.md

   might type either of the following to accomplish the same thing:

   ```
-  $ java -cp bin cs1302.game.MinesweeperDriver --seed some/path/to/seed.txt < some/path/to/input.txt
+  $ java -cp bin cs1302.game.MinesweeperDriver some/path/to/seed.txt < some/path/to/input.txt
   ```

   ```
-  $ cat some/path/to/input.txt | java -cp bin cs1302.game.MinesweeperDriver --seed some/path/to/seed.txt
+  $ cat some/path/to/input.txt | java -cp bin cs1302.game.MinesweeperDriver some/path/to/seed.txt
   ```

   In this example, the shell forces the program to interpret standard input